Master of Emergency Nursing

 Graduates of this course will be recognised as having advanced knowledge relevant to emergency nursing.
 Nursing practice in emergency departments may range from life-saving interventions to providing health promotion and injury prevention information.

-Outstanding graduates who complete the thesis as a capstone experience for this course may pursue a higher degree by research in the courses of Doctor of Philosophy and Master of Philosophy http://sydney.edu.au/nursing/current_students/research_students/research_students_index.shtml
+Outstanding graduates who complete the Capstone (Research) for this course may pursue a higher degree by research in the courses of Doctor of Philosophy and Master of Philosophy http://sydney.edu.au/nursing/current_students/research_students/research_students_index.shtml

 A successful applicant for admission to the Master of Emergency Nursing will hold: